ClointFusion/ClointFusion/README.md

     cf.mouse_drag_from_to() : Clicks and drags from X1 Y1 co-ordinates to X2 Y2 Co-ordinates on the screen

     cf.mouse_search_snip_return_coordinates_x_y() : Searches the given image on the screen and returns its center of X Y co-ordinates.

-    cf.mouse_search_snips_return_coordinates_x_y() : Searches the given set of images on the screen and returns its center of X Y co-ordinates of FIRST OCCURANCE

-    cf.mouse_search_snip_return_coordinates_box() : Searches the given image on the screen and returns the 4 bounds co-ordinates (x,y,w,h)

-    cf.mouse_find_highlight_click() : Searches the given text on the screen, highlights and clicks it

     <img src="https://github.com/ClointFusion/Image_ICONS_GIFs/blob/main/Mouse_Operations.gif?raw=true" height="400">